polkadot-js/api/docs/start/api.rpc.md

 });
 ```

-Unlike single-shot queries, the value we are using `await` for on subscriptions is a function, taking no parameters (that also returns nothing) that can be used to unsubscribe for the  subscription.
+Unlike single-shot queries, for subscriptions we are `await`-ing a function, taking no parameters (that also returns nothing) that can be used to unsubscribe for the subscription and clear the underlying RPC connection.
 So in the above example we set `unsubHeads` and then call it when we wish to cancel the subscription.

 ## Detour into derives